 Leaving the Bandipur behind, we head for the enchanting Nepalese town of Pokhara (approx. 2.5 hours).

 Pokhara enjoys a delightful setting on a lake beneath the snow-capped peaks of the Annapurna range, making it an excellent place to relax and contemplate what lies ahead.
 This afternoon we have our trek briefing and preparation, but depending on our arrival time, there may be time to hire a small boat for a quick paddle on the lake.
 There are also plenty of cafes where you can put your feet up and enjoy international cuisine, while the main street is full of shops and stalls selling a wide range of Nepali and Tibetan souvenirs.
 If you need to hire some extra trekking gear then there are numerous shops available offering everything you could possibly need.

 Pokhara is part of a once vibrant trade route extending between India and Tibet.
-To this day, mule trains can be seen camped on the outskirts of the town, bringing goods to trade from remote regions of the Himalayas.
 This is the land of Magars and Gurungs, hardworking farmers and valorous warriors who have earned world-wide fame as Gurkha soldiers.
 The Thakalis, another important ethnic group here, are known for their entrepreneurship.